 In 2018, the U.S. Environmental Protection Agency (EPA) approved the Tribe's application for Treatment as a State (TAS) to administer the Clean Water Act (Section 518, for purposes of the CWA Section 303(c) Water Quality Standards) for water bodies on tribal trust land on the Southern Ute Indian Reservation (Reservation).
-EPD developed TribalThese wWater Qeuality Sstandards (WQS) which were first-adopted by the Southern Ute Indian Tribal Council on February 8, 2022, and approved by Environmental Protection Agency (EPA) on April 15, 2022.
-In 2023, EPD formed its Water Quality and Remediation Division (WQRD) to administer Iribal WQS as well as their triennial review, are adopted by the Southern Ute Indian Tribe pursuant to its inherent authority and pursuant to the authority vested in the Southern Ute Indian Tribal Council by the Constitution of the Southern Ute Indian Tribe of the Southern Ute Indian Reservation, Article VII, Section 1(n), to protect and preserve the property, wildlife, and natural resources of the Tribe and Article VII, Section 1(e), to protect the property, health, and general welfare of the members of the Southern Ute Indian Tribe.
-The Tribe is also adopting these water quality standards pursuant to Congress's delegation of authority to eligible tribes found at CWA Section 518 and the Environmental Protection Agency's ("EPA") March 28, 2018, approval of the Tribe's application to be treated in a similar manner as a state pursuant to CWA Section 518 for purposes of the CWA Section 303(c) Water Quality Standards and Section 401 Water Quality Certification programs.
+EPD developed Tribal Water Quality Standards (WQS) which were first adopted by the Southern Ute Indian Tribal Council on February 8, 2022, and approved by Environmental Protection Agency (EPA) on April 15, 2022.
+In 2023, EPD formed its Water Quality and Remediation Division (WQRD) to administer Tribal WQS as well as their triennial review.